jrp244/byu-cs324/hw-sockets/README.md

 to both client and server code to better understand what is going on:

  - Modify `server.c`:
-   - sleeps for 2 seconds immediately after calling `recvfrom()` on the socket.
+   - sleep for 2 seconds immediately after calling `recvfrom()` on the socket.
    - remove the `printf()` statements that you added earlier around the `recvfrom()` statement.
  - Modify `client.c` such that it does not attempt to read from the